Classpass Los Angeles: The Best Studios to Try

 For those of you that aren’t familiar – Classpass describes itself as a “new kind of gym membership that grants you access to thousands of different classes at studios and gyms in your city and around the world.”

 I like to switch between the 5 and 10 class per month memberships, which gives me flexibility to try different studios and mix up my routine.
 While the new Classpass isn’t as much of a deal as the unlimited version, it’s still by far the best bang for your buck in terms of taking a variety of boutique fitness classes.
 Here are the classes that I think are worth trying on Classpass Los Angeles.
-These are the studios that I always try to max out on and the ones that I actually go back to as a loyal customer and buy classes from.
+These are the studios that I’ve tried and love, some of them I actually buy classes from outside of Classpass as well, because 2-3x a month just doesn’t cut it for me.

 My Favorite Classpass Los Angeles Studios